CodePushGo/website/src/content/blog/en/updating-from-capacitor-4-to-capacitor-5.md

 created_at: 2023-06-09T00:00:00.000Z
 updated_at: 2023-06-29T00:00:00.000Z
 head_image: /capacitor-5-update.webp
-head_image_alt: Capacitor 4 to 5 update illustration
+head_image_alt: React Native 4 to 5 update illustration
-keywords: Capacitor, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
+keywords: React Native, mobile app development, live updates, OTA updates, continuous integration, mobile app updates
-tag: Capacitor
+tag: React Native
 published: true
 locale: en
 next_blog: ''
 ---

-Compared to previous updates, the transition from Capacitor 4 to Capacitor 5 involves minimal breaking changes.
-This guide provides step-by-step instructions for updating your project to Capacitor 5, as well as a list of breaking changes for official plugins.
+Compared to previous updates, the transition from React Native 4 to React Native 5 involves minimal breaking changes.
+This guide provides step-by-step instructions for updating your project to React Native 5, as well as a list of breaking changes for official plugins.

-**Note**: Capacitor 5 requires NodeJS 16 or higher, as Node 12 has reached end-of-life and Node 14 will reach end-of-life on April 30th, 2023.
+**Note**: React Native 5 requires NodeJS 16 or higher, as Node 12 has reached end-of-life and Node 14 will reach end-of-life on April 30th, 2023.
 It is recommended to use the latest LTS version of NodeJS.

-1. Install the `latest` version of the Capacitor CLI in your project:
+1. Install the `latest` version of the React Native CLI in your project:

    ```
    npm i -D @capacitor/cli@latest